 - Cordyceps: A Tibetan native, this fungal species of plant helps combat stress, fight fatigue, support the immune system, and protect mitochondria, the energy-making powerhouses of each cell.

 - Rehmannia: An herb used in Traditional Chinese Medicine (TCM), rehmannia modulates the functions of the immune system and reduces allergic reactions.

 Some Additional Guidance for Coping

-Beyond herbal therapy, other lifestyle changes can play a significant role in boosting immune function and aiding recovery.
-For instance, an anti-inflammatory diet that is free from gluten, dairy, sugar, or allergens can help some children improve as well.
-In general, avoid processed foods as much as possible, and try your best to add in fresh produce, healthy protein sources like chicken and eggs, and beneficial fats like olive and avocado oils to your child’s diet.
+Beyond herbal therapy, other lifestyle changes can significantly boost immune function and aid recovery.
+For instance, an anti-inflammatory diet free from gluten, dairy, sugar, or allergens can also help some children improve.
+Avoid processed foods as much as possible, and try your best to add fresh produce, healthy protein sources like chicken and eggs, and beneficial fats like olive and avocado oils to your child’s diet.

 Also, since the emotional and social effects of Lyme disease on children can be significant, you might want to consider working with a psychiatrist or therapist to reduce stress and help your child process the challenges of dealing with a chronic illness.
 If your child is showing difficulty with physical or cognitive functioning, a physical or occupational therapist with an understanding of Lyme disease and other tick-borne infections can be an integral part of your medical team, too.

 If that sounds like a lot, honestly, it can be — including in the financial department.
 Even the best-laid treatment plans can place a substantial financial strain on families.
 Fortunately, some organizations exist that might be able to help you with treatment costs: